slatedb/slatedb-website/docs/faq.md

 ## Why does SlateDB have a write-ahead log?

 Some developers have asked why SlateDB needs a write-ahead log (WAL) if we're batching writes.
-Couldn't we just write the batches directly to L0 as an SST?
+Couldn't we just write the batches directly to level 0 (L0) as an SST?

 We opted to have the WAL separate from the L0 SST so that we could frequently write SSTs without increasing the number of L0 SSTs we have.
 Since reads are served from L0 SSTs, having too many of them would result in a very large amount of metadata that needs to be managed in memory.
 By contrast, we don't serve reads from the durable WAL, we only use it for recovery.